AmritRaj23/data-journey-v2/ETL/CloudRun/README.md

 ## STEP 3

-As you did before, deploy a new cloud run processing service based on the container you just build to your Container Registry.
+Next step is to deploy a new cloud run processing service based on the container you just build to your Container Registry.

 ```
 gcloud run deploy dj-run-service-data-processing --image gcr.io/$GCP_PROJECT/data-processing-service:latest --region=europe-west1 --allow-unauthenticated